← Back to Field Notes

 • Mobile-first design.
 Over 60% of web traffic is mobile.
 If your site wasn't designed for mobile first, you're handicapped before you start.

 • Clear calls to action.
 Every page should have one clear next step — call, request a quote, contact us.
 Generic template sites bury CTAs.
-Good design surfaces them.

 Every month you operate without a professional website is a month of leads converting at 2% instead of 7%.
 For the average small business getting 500 monthly visitors, that's 25 leads per month you're leaving on the table.
 At a 30% close rate and $1,500 average value, that's $11,250/month in revenue that goes to whoever has the better website.